FIRE 7: Automatic Reduction with Modular Approach: Modular approach

 \subsection{Reduction and reconstruction of combinations}

-In some situations, for example when working with differential equations, one does not need reduction results for particular Feynman integrals, but for their linear combinations.
-It is also known that the master coefficients in the reduction results of these combinations can be much simpler than the ones for individual integrals involved in the combinations.
+In some situations, e.g.\ when working with differential equations, one does not need reduction results for particular Feynman integrals but their linear combinations.
+It is also known that the master coefficients in the reduction results of these combinations can be much simpler than the ones for individual integrals involved.
 To reduce a combination, one basically needs to reduce all integrals in it, so with the classical analytic IBP approach, working with combinations does not help much.
 However, with the modular approach, the use of combinations becomes efficient.
 The reason is that we can run the reduction for individual integrals but save only tables for combinations.
-Thus the coefficients to be reconstructed become much simpler, resulting in fewer required probe points for the reconstruction.
+Thus, the coefficients to be reconstructed become much simpler, resulting in fewer required probe points for the reconstruction.

 The syntax for specifying combinations can be found in {\tt examples/boxc.m}.